Dosage Form: injection

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

-Epinephrine Injection, USP is a sterile, nonpyrogenic solution intended for subcutaneous or intramuscular injection.
+Epinephrine Injection, USP, is a sterile, nonpyrogenic solution intended for subcutaneous or intramuscular injection.
 When diluted, it may also be administered intracardially or intravenously.
-Each mL contains: Epinephrine 1 mg (as the Hydrochloride), Water for Injection q.s.
-Sodium Chloride added for isotonicity, Chlorobutanol 0.5% (a chloroform derivative) as a preservative and Sodium Metabisulfite not more than 0.15% as an antioxidant.
-Epinephrine is the active principle of the adrenal medulla, chemically described as (-)-3,4-Dihydroxy-α-[(methylamino)methyl)]benzyl alcohol, and has the following structural formula:
+Each mL contains: 1 mg Epinephrine as the hydrochloride, in Water for Injection, USP, q.s.
+Sodium Chloride added for isotonicity, 0.5% Chlorobutanol (chloroform derivative) as a preservative and not more than 0.15% Sodium Metabisulfite as an antioxidant.
+The pH may be adjusted with Sodium Hydroxide and/ or Hydrochloric Acid.
+Epinephrine is the active principle of the adrenal medulla, chemically described as (-)-3,4-Dihydroxy-α-[(methylamino)methyl]benzyl alcohol, and has the following structural formula:

 Epinephrine is a sympathomimetic drug.
 It activates an adrenergic receptive mechanism on effector cells and imitates all actions of the sympathetic nervous system except those on the arteries of the face and sweat glands.
 Epinephrine acts on both alpha and beta receptors and is the most potent alpha receptor activator.

 Epinephrine relaxes the smooth muscle of the bronchi and iris and is a physiologic antagonist of histamine.
 The drug also produces an increase in blood sugar and glycogenolysis in the liver.